CheekyGhost-Labs/SyntaxSparrow/README.md

 SyntaxSparrow follows pretty closely to a standard git flow process.
 For the most part, pull requests should be made against the `develop` branch to coordinate any releases.
 This also provides a means to test from the `develop` branch in the wild to further test pending releases.
 Once a release is ready it will be merged into `main`, tagged, and have a release branch cut.

+❗️❗️ **Please ensure you create any pull requests based on the develop branch**

 #### To get started:

 1. **Fork the repository**: Start by creating a fork of the project to your own GitHub account.